Distribution of the roots of Eulerian polynomials: Weak convergence and limiting distribution

-As a direct consequence of Theorem~\ref{theo:moments}, for any $p\geq 1$ the $p$-th moments of $\nu_n$ converge as $n \to \infty$ towards $\frac{(-1)^pN_p}{p!}$.
-Since they are all supported in the compact set $[0,1]$, they are tight and the only subsequential weak limit is the (unique) probability measure $\nu$ with moments
+As a direct consequence of Theorem~\ref{theo:moments}, for any $p\geq 1$ the $p$-th moments of $\nu_n$ converge as $n \to \infty$ towards $\frac{C_p}{p!}$.
+Since the measures are all supported in the compact set $[0,1]$, they are tight and the only subsequential weak limit is the unique probability measure $\nu$ with moments

 As a result, $\nu_n$ converges weakly towards this measure $\nu$, see \cite[3.3.5]{Durrett}.